dariuscox/splitter/README.md

 # splitter
-Split those builds (in multiple interfaces and languages)
+Split those bills (in multiple interfaces and languages)